BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 **Example 12 - monitor your ESP32 behaviour with dmesg C++ function and dmesg Telnet command**

-Telnet server provides Unix / Linux / Raspbian like dmesg circular message queue.
+Telnet server provides Unix/Linux like dmesg circular message queue.
 You can monitor your ESP32 behaviour even when it is not connected to a computer with USB cable.
 How does it work?
 In your C++ code use dmesg (String); function to insert important message about the state of your code into dmesg circular queue.
 When you want to view it, connect to your ESP32 with telnet client and type dmesg command.

 ![Screenshot](dmesg.png)